I have lived and worked in both Thailand and Vietnam. I spent many years living and working in Bangkok, Thailand; I presently live in Hanoi, Vietnam.

 How Cold Is Winter In Hanoi, Vietnam?

 Winters in Hanoi can get quite cold, especially on a few days during the winter when it rains and the temperatures drop.
 The houses in Hanoi do not have central heating so that it can feel cooler in your home than outside.
-During the wintertime, the temperature can change from day to day and week to week.
+During the wintertime, the temperature can change daily and week to week.

 How Closely Related Are The Thai And Vietnamese Languages?

 Thai and Vietnamese are both Asian-based languages, but they are from different language family groups despite being Asian-based.
 Both Thai and Vietnamese are tonal languages and are analytic languages.
 Both Thai and Vietnamese have similar-sounding vowels and sounds and similar word order.

 By clicking here, you can discover How Closely Related Are The Thai And Vietnamese Languages?.